rkt-1597/SAC_2024/README.md

-# Line Following Robot with PID Control
+# Maze solving and Object placement with PID Control

 ## Overview
-This project involves designing and implementing a line-following robot that uses five TCRT1000 infrared sensors for detecting a white line on a dark surface.
+This project involves designing and implementing a maze solving and object placement robot that uses five TCRT1000 infrared sensors for detecting a white line on a dark surface.
 The robot is controlled using a PID (Proportional-Integral-Derivative) algorithm to maintain smooth and accurate line tracking.

 ## Major Components Used
 - **Microcontroller:** ESP-32